ptabasso2/oteljavalab/section00/README.md

 The collector can receive telemetry data from various sources.
 It supports receiving data over multiple protocols and formats, capable of serving as a central aggregation point for data from applications instrumented with different observability tools.

 ### Processing
-Once telemetry data is collected, the Collector can process this data before exporting.
+Once telemetry data is collected, the collector can process this data before exporting.
 Processing capabilities include:
 - **Transformation**: Modifying data attributes or structure, such as renaming attributes or transforming metric data points.
 - **Batching**: Combining multiple data points into batches to improve export efficiency.
 - **Filtering**: Dropping or selecting specific data points based on defined criteria.